Queer art that reflects the sensitivities of Berlin and the eroticism of men

 I’ve always loved art and painting.
 As a child, my parents didn’t need to buy me any toys to make me happy.
 My mother still tells me today, that she just had to give me drawing pads and pencils.
 Even at school, art was my favourite lesson.
 So, it was just a matter of maturing – it was about three years ago that I recognised that my art was where I needed to focus my work.

 Male was just an excursion in homoerotic art about two years ago.
 Usually I’m not limited to any particular sexuality in my art.
 That series was something that friends suggested I do, to reach a broader audience for my work.

 Nowadays, I’m into any shape, colour, body-type, or sexuality to express my creativity.
 It’s all about not limiting yourself, to become better and bigger in what you do.
 Art must be more than just sexual – it has to touch you by all visual meanings, no matter how.

 Who are some of your art heroes or inspirations?

 My biggest heroes always will be my parents and all the teachers at school who made me become the independent man I am today.
-I wouldn’t be all I am without their support and belief in me and my skills of ambition.
+I wouldn’t be all I am without their support and belief in me and my skills and ambition.

 If we talk artists, it’s Pablo Picasso.
 I love all that he’s created.
 Especially because you can follow his evolution as an artist through his body of work.